CosmWasm/sylvia/README.md

 Sylvia is in the adoption stage right now, but we are still working on more and more features for you.
 Here is a rough roadmap for the incoming months:

-- CustomMsg and CustomQuery support - Currently in progress
 - Sudo support - Although you can define your own sudo entry point it is currently not supported in generated multitest helpers.
 - Replies - Sylvia still needs support for essential CosmWasm messages, which are